 It is in practice that candidates will show that they are really good at it and know how to get a site to the top of the rankings!
 And this is also how you will identify who was only blah blah blah in the interview.

-Now then, let’s show how you can create an efficient SEO test and what candidate skills you can test.
+Now then, let’s show how you can create an efficient SEO Assessment Test and what candidate skills you can test.
 Keep up!

 Here are the steps to hiring an SEO expert: